fac-17/ABCD-week1/README.md

 - [x] I would like to visit your site and get a similar experience to viewing your site on a modern browser with JavaScript enabled.
 So that I don't feel like I'm completely in the stone age.

+**Our Team Dynamic**
+We switched pairs regularly to ensure everyone was able to work with one another We used mostly backseat driver approach.
+We ensured each pull request was reviewed by the other pair.

 # Deployment
 This website has been deployed on GitHub Pages.
 You can access it [here](https://fac-17.github.io/ABCD-week1/).